Full metadata record

 dc.description.journalClass1-

-dc.identifier.bibliographicCitationAdvanced Healthcare Materials-
+dc.identifier.bibliographicCitationAdvanced Healthcare Materials, v.13, no.27-

 dc.citation.titleAdvanced Healthcare Materials-